Explore Science-first Philosophy

 What historical ideas shaped TST Philosophy?

-TST Philosophy is a layered framework uniting truth, virtue, and critical thinking toward sustainable human flourishing.
+TST Philosophy is a layered framework uniting truth, virtue, and critical thinking toward sustainable flourishing for all.

 If you ask me on a random Tuesday what my philosophy is, I might say: